siran/writing/books/The Emergence of Self/The Emergence of Self - 005 The Submarine.md

 future is increasingly steered by its retained organization rather than by the latest push from outside.

+This also clarifies what self-determination means.
+It is not exemption from the world, and not a fantasy of absolute independence.
+The loop never becomes uncaused.
+It remains coupled to its surroundings at every moment.
+But once a loop is deep enough, it can increasingly take itself as a source of steering.
+It can accept, consult, and enforce its own carried constraints rather than letting the environment dictate its course at each step.
+Self-determination is therefore the degree to which the loop lives on its own internal terms while remaining fully embedded in the larger world.

 This makes room for values.
 A value is not first a moral sentence.
 It is a stable imprint that biases future selection.
 Hunger is a value in this minimal sense.
 Safety is a value.
 Social approval, truth, beauty, loyalty, and revenge